-Confounding and mediation
+Confounding and Mediation

-Figure 4 shows how the meta estimates of the relationship between ethnic diversity and social trust varies by adjustment for various covariates.
-The adjusted estimates are compared to zero (the null hypothesis of no diversity effect) (the black dots) as well as an estimate (line 7) not adjusted for any of the control variables or mediators reported in the figure (the grey dots).
+Figure 4 shows how the meta-estimates of the relationship between ethnic diversity and social trust vary when adjusted for various types of covariates.
+The adjusted estimates are compared to zero (the null hypothesis of no diversity effect) and to an unadjusted estimate.
 The latter comparison serves to address potential confounding or mediation.
-Because some studies include models both with and without a given covariate, we can-as a more rigorous strategy, holding other between-study factors constant-compare estimates within studies (i.e. using study fixed effects).
-This study fixed effects estimates are indicated by hollow dots.
+Because some studies include models both with and without a given covariate, we can-as a more rigorous strategy, holding other between-study factors constant-compare estimates within studies (i.e., use study fixed effects).